 Do you feel distracted by diet culture?

-However, since restrictive eating messages are particularly heightened this time of year, it becomes increasingly difficult to cultivate your attention and maintain your intention to make healing your relationship with food the priority over temporarily losing a few pounds.
+With diet-messages are everywhere, it can be challenging to cultivate your attention and maintain your intention to make healing your relationship with food the priority over temporarily losing a few pounds.

 Whether it’s your girlfriend’s latest fad diet, your doctor’s admonishment to lose weight, or even our beloved Oprah touting Weight Watchers, now WW (as though it’s not really a diet since you can eat whatever you want as long as you don’t exceed your allotted points), the pull toward the familiar though ineffective old approach is alluring.

 And it’s become even more challenging to recognize these diet messages!
 They are often disguised using words like “healthy,” “anti-inflammatory,” or “natural.”

 Tips to stay focused on mindful eating in diet culture

 Let’s explore some ways to keep bringing your focus back to building a healthy relationship with food – even when disordered eating has become so common, it seems normal.

 The simple grounding strategy of taking a few conscious breaths will help calm your nervous system and bring you back to the present moment.
 When you are calm, you are more able to decide where to focus your attention.

 2) Use self-compassion.

 It is understandable that you would initially feel drawn toward diet-culture since they make it sound easy, fast, new, ground-breaking, or miraculous.
 Remember, those are the words that marketers use to attract customers—but the words don’t have to be proven or true.
 Remember all the times your diet started out easy but got harder to maintain over time?
 Advertisers often say whatever it takes to get your attention and your money!